thomas-lehericy/Hanabi-discard/README.md

 ??
 It is not a good idea to allow "stomping" on a clue to be a fix clue, since it could be interpreted as a finesse. ??

-# 8. What to do when stuck
+# 7. What to do when stuck

-# 8.1.
-No clue
+# No clue in the bank

 a- If Alice has no play-hinted card and no remaining clue.
 She thus MUST discard.
  * If she has a known trash card, she MAY discard it.
 This will be interpreted as a trash discard, that does not give any information.